frkmnt/TurnBasedClash/README.md

 * Hospital:
 Remove certain debuffs from Heroes.
 Heal Heroes to full health in exchange for gold.
+Add a passive HP heal to all heroes not in a dungeon.
 Upgrades reduce treatment costs and allow deadlier conditions to be treated.

 * Church: